 312 Old Testament/Hebrew Bible

 This course examines the foundation texts of both Judaism and Christianity, notably the prophetic, historical, and wisdom literature included in the Old Testament.
 Each biblical book will be placed in its historical, theological, and literary context, by situating it in the relevant archeological data, historical background, and contemporary scholarship.
 Credit will be granted for only one of RELS 312 or RELS 253.
 Three credits.
-Not offered 2024-2025.
+Offered 2025-2026.

 315 Authentic Power and Gender

 This course presents "authentic power" as understood in Hindu and Buddhist traditions.
 Here, "authentic power" is that which creates, supports, maintains and sustains life.
 It is understood as an expression of inter-dependent masculine and feminine "principles" both within and outside the individual self.
 That which seeks to manipulate, control, dominate, oppress or defend territory is here understood to be based in fear: it is an expression of cowardice and, as such, merits our compassion.
 Cross-listed as WMGS 397.
 Three credits.
-Offered 2024-2025.
+Not offered 2025-2026.

 316 Women in Early Judaism